 We welcome all feedback.

-Victims can seek a review of an FCA decision not to bring charges or to terminate all proceedings.
+Where we have taken on a criminal investigation, victims can seek a review of an FCA decision not to bring charges or to terminate all proceedings.

 Please note that the scheme applies only in relation to qualifying decisions made on or after 16 November 2015.
+It does not therefore apply to any complaint of misconduct received by the FCA, but is limited to those cases where the FCA has taken responsibility for pursuing a criminal investigation.